craigching/GettingAndCleaningDataProject/CodeBook.md

 # Procedure

-To generate the resulant dataset, the R function run_analysis.R was used.
+To generate the resultant dataset, the R function run_analysis.R was used.
 The general procedure that was followed was:

 1. Download the original dataset from the UCI machine learning repository
 2. Combine the test and train datasets into one dataset